jdcloudcom/en/documentation/Developer-Tools/CodeDeploy/Operation-Guide/Jdcloud-codedeploy.md

 source：

 - Files and directories are supported.
-If it is a file, the specified file will be replicated; if it is a directory, the file in the directory will be replicated (excluding this directory); if it is a single slash (/), all files will be replicated.
+If it is a file, the specified file will be replicated (mv); if it is a directory, the file in the directory (excluding this directory) will be replicated (mv); if it is a single slash (/), all files will be replicated (mv).
 - Relative Path: Begin from the root directory of code package

 destination：

-- Replicate contents in source to this location
+- Replicate (mv) contents in source to this location
 - Absolute Path